open-simh/.github/docs/simdocs/pdp8_doc.md

 current page addressing.

 IOT instructions consist of single mnemonics, eg, KRB, TLS.
-IOT instructions may be or\'d together
+IOT instructions may be or'd together

-iot iot iot\...
+iot iot iot...

 The simulator does not check the legality of the proposed combination.
-IOT\'s for which there is no opcode may be specified as IOT n, where n is an octal number in the range 0 - 0777.
+IOT's for which there is no opcode may be specified as IOT n, where n is an octal number in the range 0 - 0777.

 Field change instructions (CIF, CDF) have the format

 fldchg field

 where field is an octal number in the range 0 - 7.
-Field change instructions may be or\'d together.
+Field change instructions may be or'd together.

 Operate instructions have the format

-opr opr opr\...
+opr opr opr...

 The simulator does not check the legality of the proposed combination.
 EAE mode A and B mnemonics may be specified regardless of the EAE mode.